smurphos/nemo_actions_and_cinnamon_scripts/README.md

 ### Sort actions

+This action is obsolete in Nemo 4.6.x and later.
+Actions are sorted alphabetically by the filename of the action in the menu from this version of Nemo.

-Unfortunately the ordering of actions in Nemo's contect menu is based on the last modification date of the .nemo_action file.
+In earlier versions the ordering of actions in Nemo's context menu is based on the last modification date of the .nemo_action file.

 This action and it's associated shell script will sort all installed actions alphabetically by the file name of the .nemo_action file.
 Assuming your action's display names are based on the file name this will result in actions being displayed in alphabetical order in the context menu.